 A current ACE appraisal will be required for determining the fair market value of the ACE.
-The appraisal may be submitted with the grant application (required for ninety percent (90%) SALC Program funding) or, should the application be approved for funding, within five (5) months of the start date of the grant agreement.
+The appraisal may be submitted with the grant application or, should the application be approved for funding, within five (5) months of the start date of the grant agreement.
 Applications that are not accompanied by a current appraisal must contain detailed estimates for the anticipated cost of the ACE and material to support the valuation estimate.
-DOC reserves the right to require that a current ACE appraisal accompany the grant application if, in its sole discretion, it determines that insufficient data is available to support an estimate.
-If the project is approved, and the appraisal contains an ACE value that is higher than the grant agreement budget, the difference will need to be covered by a landowner bargain sale (donation) or by other match funders.
+The Department reserves the right to require that a current ACE appraisal accompany the grant application if, in its sole discretion, it determines that insufficient data is available to support an estimate.
+If the project is approved, and the appraisal contains an ACE value that is higher than the grant agreement budget, the Department cannot guarantee that SALC Program funds will be available to make up the difference.
+The applicant should assume that any increases in valuation will need to be covered by a landowner bargain sale (donation) or by other match funders.
 Any savings that result from valuations that are lower than the budget estimate will be proportioned to the participating funders.

 For ACE valuations, the grant applicant selects and retains an independent, certified appraiser to appraise the project property.
 The appraiser must use the "before and after" method of valuation, calculating the difference between the fair market value and the restricted value as provided in PRC Section §10260.
 The "before and after" method evaluates the property's market value under two scenarios: first, as the current market value without restriction; and second, as the diminished value as though encumbered by an agricultural conservation easement.
-The DOC has developed a resource for appraisers and applicants, entitled Overview and Preparation of Agricultural Conservation Easements, which is available on the DOC web site.
+The Department has developed a resource for appraisers and applicants, entitled Overview and Preparation of Agricultural Conservation Easements, which is available on the Department web site.

-Applicants are encouraged to thoroughly discuss the restrictions and permitted uses of the proposed ACE with the appraiser early in the appraisal process14.
+Applicants are encouraged to thoroughly discuss the restrictions and permitted uses of the proposed ACE with the appraiser early in the appraisal process16.
 Major issues such as reserved home sites or other areas that will not be utilized exclusively for agriculture must be confirmed prior to the appraisal and identified in the appraisal, as they will likely affect ACE valuation.
 Subsequent changes to the proposed ACE's restrictions or permitted uses may necessitate an update to the appraisal.